jandadav/hazelcast-cluster/readme.md

 ### Hazelcast IMDG cluster with Dynamic discovery and Persistence

+* Discovery service for hazelcast nodes to be discovered

+* Hazelcast multicast disabled, using Eureka instead

 ### Notes

+* Run integration tests manually from ide.. test task is disabled as it was running during build.

-Tried to run IT processes with gradle, no joy.
+* Tried to run IT processes with gradle, no joy.
 Exec task and depending on it is synchronous, so no use.
 Starting NPM through gradle runs detached and needs a way to kill, plus no logs.
 So keeping starting services with `npm run everything` manual for the time being.